Overcoming Annotation Bottlenecks in Underwater Fish Segmentation: A Robust Self-Supervised Learning Approach: Method

 \subsection{Label Propagation}

-We use label propagation to predict semantic labels for all video clip frames from the initial ground-truth label only.
-Label propagation is the task of classifying each individual pixel in the frames of a video given only ground truth for the first frame.
-Following previous works \cite{Jabri2020,Araslanov2021,Wang2020cor}, we employ the representation as a similarity function for k-Nearest Neighbour (KNN) prediction.
+Label propagation is used to predict semantic labels for all video frames using only the ground truth from the first frame as input.
+This is essentially a classification task where each pixel in every frame of a video is assigned a label, given that only the first frame has ground truth labels available.
+Following previous work, this study employs representation as a similarity function for k-Nearest Neighbour (KNN) prediction.
+Algorithm \ref{code1} shows the label propagation procedure used in this work.

-Algorithm \ref{code1} illustrates the label propagation we use in our work.
-We employ \emph{context} embeddings and masks acquired from previous frames to forecast the mask $m_t$ for the current time-step $t$.
-We use the output from the \texttt{CoaT Transformer} \cite{xu2021coat} to obtain the embedding for frame $t$.
-Then, we compute the cosine similarity of embedding $e_t$ \wrt all embeddings in context $\mathcal{E}$, commonly used in correlation layers of optical flow networks \cite{sun2018pwc}.
-Next, we compute local attention in a single operation by \texttt{kNN-Softmax}.
-Finally, we update the oldest entries by replacing them with $m_t$ and $e_t$ to the mask $\mathcal{M}$ and embedding contexts $\mathcal{E}$.
-For the remaining frames in the video clip, we repeat the same process.
-Bilinear interpolation is used to bring the final object masks back to their original resolution.
+The mask $m_t$ for the current timestep $t$ is predicted using \emph{context} embeddings and masks from previous frames.
+The embedding for frame $t$ is obtained from the \texttt{CoaT Transformer} output.
+Next, the cosine similarity of embedding $e_t$ with respect to all embeddings in context $\mathcal{E}$ is calculated.
+This approach is commonly used in correlation layers of optical flow networks.
+Following this, local attention is computed in a single operation using \texttt{kNN-Softmax}.
+Finally, the oldest entries in the mask $\mathcal{M}$ and embedding contexts $\mathcal{E}$ are updated by replacing them with $m_t$ and $e_t$.
+This process is repeated for all remaining frames in the video clip.
+Bilinear interpolation is used to resize the final object masks back to their original resolution.